nerohoop/Rock-Climbing-Open-Source-Guide/README.md

 - [Further Reading and Learning](#further-reading-and-learning)

 ## Introduction

-[How to rock climb](http://www.howcast.com/guides/1108-how-to-rock-climb/) A brief introduction to three types of indoor rock climbing.
+[How to rock climb](http://www.howcast.com/guides/1108-how-to-rock-climb/)

-[Rock Climbing for Beginners - Introduction To Rock Climbing](https://www.youtube.com/watch?v=gLfvk2SSj1c&t=4s) Physical and mental benefits of rock climbing.
+[Rock Climbing for Beginners - Introduction To Rock Climbing](https://www.youtube.com/watch?v=gLfvk2SSj1c&t=4s)

 [The 10 Things You Need to Know Before You Go Rock Climbing](http://greatist.com/move/rock-climbing-tips)